Kagami/go-face/README.md

 sudo apt-get install libdlib-dev libblas-dev liblapack-dev libjpeg62-turbo-dev
 ```

-It won't install pkgconfig metadata file though so create one in
+It won't install pkgconfig metadata file so create one in
 `/usr/local/lib/pkgconfig/dlib-1.pc` with the following content:

 ```